How To Watch E!'s Meet the Frasers Before the Series Premiere

 Dying to Meet the Frasers?

 Starting today, Dec.
-23, Meet the Frasers' inaugural pair of episodes will be available to watch via both VOD and TVE, so fans, skeptics and everyone in between can catch a preemptive glimpse of the upcoming sitcom-style reality show.
+23, Meet the Frasers' inaugural pair of episodes will be available to watch via both VOD and TVE—in addition to online at NBC.com—so fans, skeptics and everyone in between can catch a preemptive glimpse of the upcoming sitcom-style reality show.

 For those without access to on-demand streaming (and those who would prefer to experience the unscripted series on the go), there's an additional opportunity for early previews.